Commercial Integrator 2023: Museum of the Year Award

 The success of this remarkable project is due to the fantastic collaboration between the client Jodrell Bank, our partner Casson Mann and ISO and Squint Opera who provided the content, and the talented Electrosonic team of Ben Price, CAD Engineer, Ed Osborn, Principal Design Engineer, Paul Taylor, Senior Consultant, Rob Ferguson, Design Consultant, Thomas Smith, Project Manager, Ryan-Sam Marshall, Associate Engineer, Jasha Stacy, Senior Project Engineer and Vernon Basset, Lead Installer who helped bring the vision to life.
 Electrosonic is grateful to them all.

-Finally, Electrosonic would like to say a big thanks to the judges and organizers of this prestigious industry accolade.
+Finally, Electrosonic would like to say a big thank you to the judges and organizers of this prestigious industry accolade.